Ffestiniog Power Station: Amenity

 Beginning in 1953 and 1954, the CEGB had carried out extensions to some existing hydro-electric generating stations, located in North Wales, and although they were small in scale, they had learned valuable lessons which were carried forwards to the new project.
 Thus the enabling Act of Parliament included an amenity clause, which included provision of a landscape consultant, who would liaise with the National Parks Commission, to ensure that issues connected with the disposal of spoil, the planting and felling of trees and bushes, and the reinstatement of land affected by the construction, were adequately addressed.
 It was the first of the CEGB's power station projects to require the services of a landscape consultant from the outset.
 Local planning authorities were consulted, concerning the location and external appearance of all aspects of the project, and the Royal Fine Art Commission was also involved in the process.
 Perspective drawings showing the power station in its landscape were displayed at the Royal Academy of Arts in 1958.

 One issue was the disposal of nearly a million tons of rock.
 This came from the excavation of the underground levels of the main station building, from the construction of the tunnels, and also from the foundations for the two dams.
 Rock from the upper dam was placed in the reservoir, where it is permanently covered by water.
 Around three-quarters of the lower dam has been hidden from view behind spoil tipped in front of the downstream face, and the rest of the spoil has been placed near the tunnel portals.
 The rock has been carefully profiled and covered with peat, before being sown with grasses which are native to the area.
-Some locations have been planted with trees and shrubs, including rhododendron, willow and Scots pine.
+Some locations have been planted with trees and shrubs, including the weed rhododendron, willow and Scots pine.
 When the station was first opened, it included a public reception centre, from where guided tours of the site were available to visitors.

-Railways and Quarries
+Railways and quarries

 Railways

 Restoration of the Ffestiniog Railway as a tourist railway had begun in 1952, but the construction of the power station would sever the link between Porthmadog and Blaenau Ffestiniog by flooding the northern portal of the Moelwyn Tunnel and the trackbed to its north, and constructing access roads along the trackbed to the south of Tanygrisiau station.
 Railway restoration was in its infancy in Britain, and although the Ffestiniog Railway opposed the Bill during its final stages through Parliament, the scheme was written off as "old gentlemen and boys playing trains".
 The Act of Parliament to authorise the power station was granted on 16 May 1955.
 The Railway received a "Notice to Treat" on 5 February 1956, and a "Notice to Enter", which can normally be up to three years after the first notice, on the following day.
 Moelwyn Tunnel was requisitioned on 2 June 1958, with two days between the notices.